-The temperature- and pressure-controlled cabin of an airplane produces an extremely dry environment that can easily effect your eyes.
+The temperature- and pressure-controlled cabin of an airplane produces an extremely dry environment that can easily affect your eyes.

 The good news is that eye doctors have come up with a number of steps that a person can take to minimize the risk of experiencing these unpleasant symptoms that arise – otherwise known as “travelers’ dry eye.”
 See below for a few tips to help you avoid dry eyes when traveling:

 Dehydration can cause dry eye symptoms to worsen.

 Hydrate yourself all the time, especially before, during and after your flight.
 Alcoholic beverages and caffeinated drinks like tea or coffee could increase the likelihood of dehydration and if you like these kinds of beverages in-flight then be sure to drink extra fluids to account for this possibility.

 Artificial tears can also help combat dry eyes.
 Have a bottle of artificial tears with you during your trip and they can really help.
 If you have chronic dry eyes then speak to your doctor before your flight to discuss the possibility that you may need a more effective lubricant for the flight.